andreiantonescu/newportfolio/projects/wac24.md

 ## RNBO and p5.js Workshop
 I held a workshop around RNBO and Max where I used p5.js for the graphical part.
-Since there was a mixed group, we started with the basics of each framework and gradually stepped towards the final project: a [Mouse Theremin](https://theremin.superblob.studio/).
+Since there was a mixed group, we started with the basics of each framework and gradually stepped towards the final project: a [Mouse Theremin](https://theremin.superblob.studio/) - to interact with the piece, start the sketch and move the mouse on the screen.

 A large focus of the session was using multiple RNBO devices, especially existing plugins, which seemed to be valuable to people that were less familiar with Max.
 The final project featured a reverberation effect based on the [RNBO Guitar Pedals plugins](https://rnbo.cycling74.com/explore/rnbo-pedals).